Security considerations

 A data feed is an on-chain service that is driven by off-chain components.
 Therefore, as long as you continue to use it, there will be ongoing security considerations that you should be aware of.

-API3 data feeds have never misreported or experienced an outage.
-This page merely discusses theoretical scenarios, which apply to any data feed.
+Api3 data feeds have never misreported or experienced an outage.
+This page merely discusses theoretical scenarios that apply to any data feed.

 Smart contract risk

 We propose three methods to assess the smart contract risk.
-Firstly, you can refer to the related audit reports.
-A more practical method is to refer to our historical TVS to get a general idea of the battle-testedness of our data feeds.
-Finally, you are welcome to review the contracts behind Api3ReaderProxyV1, specifically Api3ServerV1 and Api3ServerV1OevExtension.
-Note that our contract developer docs may be helpful in interpreting the design decisions made for these contracts.
+You can refer to the related audit reports.
+A more practical approach is to refer to our historical TVS to understand the battle-testedness of our data feeds.
+Additionally, you are welcome to review the contracts behind Api3ReaderProxyV1, specifically Api3ServerV1 and Api3ServerV1OevExtension.
+Our contract developer docs provide additional context for understanding the design decisions behind these contracts.

 Privileged accounts

-A 4-of-4 multisig, which again is owned by members of the API3 technical team, approves the root of a Merkle tree that contains the data feed configurations.
-In other words, adding, removing or replacing API providers that contribute to the aggregation of data feeds requires signatures from all owners of this multisig.
+A 4-of-4 multisig, which again is owned by members of the Api3 technical team, approves the root of a Merkle tree containing data feed configurations.
+This means adding, removing or replacing API providers that contribute to the aggregation of data feeds requires signatures from all owners of this multisig.

 ℹ️ Info

-The configuration of data feed sources depends on various factors such as uptime, accuracy, response time to incidents and qualitative considerations.
-The signers of the multisig have access to these data and are responsible to verify them.
+Data feed source configuration depends on multiple factors including uptime, accuracy, incident response time, and qualitative considerations.
+Multisig signers have access to this data and are responsible for its verification.

 Update parameters

-Once a plan has been purchased on API3 Market, the respective data feed will be updated with the advertised deviation threshold and heartbeat interval until the expiration of the plan.
-This depends on the API3 technical team to keep the wallets that will send the update transactions funded, and maintain the infrastructure that will use these wallets to send the update transactions.
-This operation is supported by dedicated monitoring personnel, automated alerting systems, and multiple redundant infrastructure layers.
+Once a plan is purchased on Api3 Market, the respective data feed will maintain the advertised deviation threshold and heartbeat interval until plan expiration.
+This depends on the Api3 technical team to keep the wallets that will send the update transactions funded, and maintain the infrastructure that will use these wallets to send the update transactions.
+The operation is backed by dedicated monitoring personnel, automated alerts, and redundant infrastructure layers.

 ℹ️ Info